Our best HDD for consoles - the 4TB WD My Passport - is 42% cheaper right now

-This right here is a great external hard drive deal.
-One of the best.
-So if you've been thinking of expanding your library storage space for your PS4, Xbox One or PC, then now is an ideal opportunity.
-Right now, the WD_Black Game Drive 5TB monster is just £99.99 at Amazon UK.
+There's never really a bad time to ensure you have extra storage in the form of drives and there's a veritable smattering of his right here is a great external hard drive deals going right now that are worthy of your attention Leading the way is the WD_Black Game Drive 5TB monster going for just £99.99 at Amazon UK.
 This is an incredible price in its own right but it is also its lowest ever price.
 It's also cheaper than the 4TB size.
 Madness.

 If you like to keep a lot of games live and accessible at all times, then an external HDD is the way to go.
 Clocking it at that massive 5TB capacity, this is a mighty bit of extra storage that'll be reliable, speedy, and exceptionally useful.
 Plus more generally, let's face it, in our digital age, extra storage room for anything is always going to be useful.

-If you really want to keep the price tag down as low as it can be for a 5TB model, then there's also a WD Elements external drive going for $98.10 - a saving of 25% which is another great option.
-Though you won't get the premium quality of the 'Black' hard drives above if that bothers you.
+If you're in the US and really want to keep the price tag down as low as it can be for a 5TB model, there's a WD Elements external drive going for $98.10 - a saving of 25% which is another great option.
+Though you won't get the premium quality of the 'Black' hard drives above, if that bothers you.

-Treat yourself to a cheap Xbox Game Pass deal too and you're laughing.
-You might get away with never having to delete a game again with this much storage available.
+Also, in the US there's also officially licensed, Seagate console-specific drives reduced right now from Best Buy if that's your jam, both for PS4 and Xbox One.
+These are smaller, 2TB capacities but do come with that official stamp of approval.
+(While these are quality drives, we'd probably recommend you save that extra bucks and go for the larger drives above if at all possible.)
+The PS4 version and the Xbox One Game Pass variant are discounted in the UK at Amazon too, by the way.

 WD_Black Game Drive | 5TB | just £99.99 at Amazon UK (save £35)